 For the ones who try, seldom meets with failure.

-‘Koshish Karne Waalon ki Kabhi Haar Nhi Hoti ’ is one of the masterpiece poems by Harivansh Rai Bachchan.
+‘Koshish Karne Waalon ki Kabhi Haar Nhi Hoti ’ is one of the best poems by Harivansh Rai Bachchan.
 This is another inspirational poem wherein Bachchan espouses the idea that those who try always find success.
 He conveys the message that efforts never go in vain, not even for an ant; Hard Work always bears fruits of victory.

 Harivansh Rai Bachchan is a literary giant who left an unmatched legacy behind.
-However, his greatness, his wisdom lives on through his poems.
+However, his greatness, his wisdom live on through his poems.
 We hope you liked this blog on poems by Harivansh Rai Bachchan and inspired you to read more of his works.
 For more interesting blogs, follow Leverage Edu!